Screens & Displays

 Product Price RangeTop StrengthKey Weakness Buy

-Valerion 100-inch Fresnel ALR Projector Screen, 16:9 Fixed Frame, Daylight Viewing, 1.8 Gain, 85% Ambient Light Rejection (Ceiling & Side), Compatible with Long Throw Projectors best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Valerion 100-inch Fresnel ALR Projector Screen, 16:9 Fixed Frame, Daylight Viewing, 1.8 Gain, 85% Ambient Light Rejection (Ceiling & Side), Compatible with Long Throw Projectors best overall $$ Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw Buy on Amazon

-Elite Screens Aeon CineGrey 3D, 100" Fixed Frame CLR/ALR Projector Screen 16:9, Standard Throw Projection, Edge Free Ceiling & Ambient Light Rejecting, Wall-Mounted, for Movie Home Theater, AR100DHD3 also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Elite Screens Aeon CineGrey 3D, 100" Fixed Frame CLR/ALR Projector Screen 16:9, Standard Throw Projection, Edge Free Ceiling & Ambient Light Rejecting, Wall-Mounted, for Movie Home Theater, AR100DHD3 also consider $$ Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw Buy on Amazon

-AWOL VISION Ambient Light Rejecting (ALR) Projector Screen for Ultra Short Throw(UST) Projector, 100" Fixed Frame, 80% Picture Quality Improved, 95% Celling Light Rejecting(CLR), Active 3D - C100 also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+AWOL VISION Ambient Light Rejecting (ALR) Projector Screen for Ultra Short Throw(UST) Projector, 100" Fixed Frame, 80% Picture Quality Improved, 95% Celling Light Rejecting(CLR), Active 3D - C100 also consider $$ Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw Buy on Amazon

-Elite Screens Aeon CLR3 123" UST ALR Projector Screen, 16:9 4K Ultra HD, 90% Ceiling Light Rejecting, Edge-Free Fixed Frame, Grey Screen for Indoor Home Theater & Movies – AR123H-CLR3 also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Elite Screens Aeon CLR3 123" UST ALR Projector Screen, 16:9 4K Ultra HD, 90% Ceiling Light Rejecting, Edge-Free Fixed Frame, Grey Screen for Indoor Home Theater & Movies – AR123H-CLR3 also consider $$ Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw Buy on Amazon

 What to Look For in an ALR Screen